SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-006 Logging.md

 - Financial information
 - Any other sensitive data. (add to this list)

-Use default slog levels, for these reasons:
+Use default slog levels, in the following manor:
   - DEBUG (-4) Only turn on for in depth troubleshooting.
   - INFO (0) default level in production.
 Enough information to troubleshoot basic problems.
   - WARN (4) Create a ticket.
 Something is wrong and needs fixing.
 Properly handled errors are info not warn.